Bubbles in a box: Eliminating edge nucleation in cold-atom simulators of vacuum decay

 \subsection{Edge nucleation}

-The discussion above describes homogeneous bulk nucleation in the interior region far from the walls of the box trap; we now consider nucleation on the boundary, assuming a simple `bucket' potential of the kind shown in Fig.~\ref{fig:potentials}, which transitions sharply from zero potential in the bulk to a large value at the edge of the system.
-The atomic number densities $n_\down$, $n_\up$ are forced to zero at this edge, and `heal' back to their bulk values over a lengthscale $\xi$.
-The resulting density profile is sensitive to the relative phase $\phi$, due to the associated energy density~\eqref{eq:potential}.
-There are thus three different interfaces to consider, each with its own surface tension: the false vacuum--boundary interface, with tension $\sigma_\mathrm{fv}$; the true vacuum--boundary interface, with tension $\sigma_\mathrm{tv}$; and the bulk false vacuum--true vacuum interface (i.e., the bubble wall), with tension $\sigma_\mathrm{b}$.
+The discussion above describes bulk nucleation far from the system's boundary; we now consider nucleation on the boundary, assuming a `bucket' potential of the kind shown in Fig.~\ref{fig:trapping-potentials}.
+The number densities $n_\down$, $n_\up$ vanish at the boundary, and `heal' back to their bulk values over a lengthscale $\xi$.
+The resulting density profile is sensitive to $\phi$, due to the associated energy density~\eqref{eq:phi-potential}.
+There are thus three interfaces, each with its own surface tension: the false vacuum--boundary interface, with tension $\sigma_\mathrm{fv}$; the true vacuum--boundary interface, with tension $\sigma_\mathrm{tv}$; and the false vacuum--true vacuum interface (the bubble wall), with tension $\sigma_\mathrm{b}$.
 These are illustrated in Fig.~\ref{fig:contact-angle}.
-By resolving forces at the point where these three surfaces meet, we find that the contact angle $\theta$ between the bubble wall and the boundary is set by
+By resolving forces at the point where these surfaces meet, we find that the contact angle $\theta$ between the bubble wall and the boundary obeys